 Hi, I’m Dani

-My work sits at the intersection between human-centered design, sustainability strategies, and business design.
-As such, I am passionate about using my work to break-down complex problems and find opportunities that can inspire and enable systemic change.
+My work sits at the intersection between human-centered design, sustainability strategies, and service design.
+As such, I am passionate about using my work to break-down complex problems and find opportunities that can inspire and enable deep change.

 I use design and innovation processes for social impact, digital, consumer goods, service, academic, and co-creation projects.
 My specialties being interdisciplinary research, design and sustainability strategies, leadership and group facilitation.
 Along the way I have worked for and with Dalberg Design, Parsons School of Design, Foossa, Freshkills Park Alliance, West Point Academy, IGES, and a series of small design studios.